Non-Abelian Chiral 2-Form and M5-Branes: Introduction

-In section 8, we conclude this thesis by pointing out some difficulties when trying to find a manifest Lorentz-covariant formulation of the non-abelian self-dual 2-form theory by using similar ideas of introducing extra auxiliary fields.
+We conclude this thesis in section 8 by pointing out difficulties when trying to find a manifest PST-like Lorentz-covariant formulation of the non-abelian self-dual 2-form theory if using the similar idea of introducing auxiliary fields.
+We will also point out some main open problems.